 Silves is a charming and traditional Portuguese town of significant historical importance.

-During the Moors’ rule of the Algarve (700-1200 AD), Silves was the capital of the entire region.
+During the Moors’ rule over the Algarve (700-1200 AD), Silves was the capital of the entire region.

 The huge red-brick castle, the city walls and the defensive gates are remnants of this once-defensive stronghold.

-As Silves is over 15 kilometres from the nearest beaches, it is not really a holiday destination for couples and families seeking the sun, sea and sand commonly associated with the Algarve.
+As Silves is more than 15 kilometres from the nearest beaches, it is not really a holiday destination for couples and families seeking the sun, sea and sand commonly associated with the Algarve.

-More mature travellers, or anyone interested in Moorish history, might enjoy a longer stay in Silves.
+More mature-age travellers, or anyone interested in Moorish history, might enjoy a longer stay in Silves.

 Silves is 18 kilometres north of Portimão.

 The best way to travel here is by one of the traditional fishing boats, which sail up the Arade River from Portimão or Praia da Rocha.